Brian Nash (basketball)

 Brian Nash (born June 22, 1970) is an American basketball coach.
-He is the basketball director at IMG Academy in Bradenton, Florida.
+He is currently the Senior Vice President of Athletics at IMG Academy in Bradenton, Florida after having served as the Director of Basketball from 2016 to 2024.

 Nash served as the head men's basketball coach at Saint Francis College in Brooklyn, New York from 2005 to 2010.
 He resigned this position on April 7, 2010 citing personal reasons.